-If the UK leaves the EU without a withdrawal agreement (a no-deal scenario), UK firms doing business in the EEA will need to consider if and on what basis it may be possible to continue after Brexit.
+If the UK leaves the EU without a deal, UK firms doing business in the EEA will need to consider if and on what basis it may be possible to continue after Brexit.
 Firms should consider the legal position carefully, seeking advice where appropriate.
 As firms prepare for Brexit, it is important that senior managers ensure execution is managed appropriately.
 Firms should discuss their future plans, including contingency plans and underlying assumptions, with us.

 Outward passporting and the treatment of clients

-When the UK leaves the EU, passporting rights will fall away.
+If the UK leaves the EU with no deal, passporting rights will fall away.
 Therefore, if you do business in the EEA based on a passport then you will need to consider if and on what basis it may be possible to continue after Brexit.
 For example, UK MiFID investment firms will no longer be able to use a passport to provide cross-border services.

 There are other ways firms can access the EEA which may not be affected by Brexit, although these will depend on the specific firm, type of activity and the exemption or local permission in question.
 These include permission under local law or based on rules of a local financial market infrastructure, and local exemptions in an individual EU country.